-Q. If the facility meets 2 of the 3 requirements, will they be considered out of compliance and have to pay fines?
+Q. If the facility meets two of the three requirements, will they be considered out of compliance and have to pay fines?

 A. Nursing homes must meet the staffing requirements for all three nursing titles to be in compliance with the statute.
 Therefore, nursing homes that do not meet the requirement set forth for each nursing title will be subject to penalties.
-Nursing homes that believe they can demonstrate the mitigating factors set forth in regulation may apply for a penalty reduction using the form prescribed by the Department.
+Nursing homes that believe they can demonstrate the mitigating factors set forth in regulation may apply for a penalty reduction using the forms prescribed by the Department.